rakutentech/engineering-blog/content/post/smaller-the-parameter-smaller-the-bugs.md

 ```
 We have a book class, it has two attributes, title, and publish_year.
 The `initialize` method would be called when we `new` a book object.
 Book class only has one instance method called `summary`, it needs two parameters, first_name and last_name.
 In Ruby, when we define the `attr_reader` as the attribute of the object, it will create the read method automatically.
 So we can call the instance variable directly by `title` to get `@title` return, same as publish_year.

 This simple method works fine but is not good enough.
-Now we want to do some refactoring on it.
+Let's refactor it.

 ## The good code should be small and simple
 What is the good code?
 This question might be hard to answer, but I would say **the good code should be small and simple.** In this article, let's focus on making the parameter smaller.